Splizard/buildacity/Readme.md

 to build a city for them so that they can make some cash!

 ## Installation
-You will need to install [Minetest](http://minetest.net) and place this repo inside Minetest's game directory.
-Start up Minetest and select the Builda City coin from the main menu.
+You will need to install [Luanti](https://luanti.org) and place this repo inside Luanti's game directory.
+Start up Luanti and select the Builda City coin from the main menu.
 Now you can create a world and start playing!
 Hint: if you can't think of a good world name, try "Earth".